hasAnybodySeenHarry/hasAnybodySeenHarry/README.md

 # 💫 About Me:
-A tech enthusiast.
-The author of the book "The Journey to DevOps".
-A supportive engineer with a focus on building platforms.
+Hey, I'm Harry!

+I'm the author of The Journey to DevOps and, well, a software engineer with a strong background in cloud-native systems, Kubernetes, Terraform, and CI/CD pipelines.
+I’ve built apps across backend, Android, iOS, and I’m dying to help teams streamline workflows, improve security, boost development agility, and drive performance.
+I’m passionate about developing self-service platforms and automating processes, with a focus on optimizing software delivery and scaling infrastructure.

 ## 🌐 Socials: